Get 3 Things Right for A Perfect Cuppa!

 I have heard people saying that the water must not reach its boiling point to make tea because if it does, we will lose all the oxygen in the water, and the tea will be dull and flat.
 From our research, some scientists argued that there is a very insignificant difference between oxygen levels at 40°C and the boiling point.
 Whether the water is boiled or not, the most important thing is that when brewing tea, the water must be at the right temperature.
 If the water boils and is then left to cool until it reaches the right temperature, the tea will be better.
 If we repeatedly boil the same water and use it to make tea, the tea will not be tasty as the oxygen loses gradually every time we cook it.
 Besides, the oxygen level decreases as time is.
 Hence, avoiding using the water that has been left in a kettle for many days is also vital.

 Brewing Different Types of Loose Leaf Tea

-Nowadays, many kettles have a temperature setting function that allows us to choose the desired water temperature.
-What is the right water temperature for tea infusion is always a myth.
+Nowadays, many kettles have a temperature setting function to choose the desired water temperature.
+What is the proper water temperature for tea infusion is always a myth.
 Most tea companies teach people to brew tea with tea types.
-However, as a premium tea seller, we would like our readers to know the in-depth background behind the reason why the ways they are.
-In order to have the best result of the tea taste, we need to change the water temperature and brewing time according to tea shapes!
+However, as a premium tea seller, we would like our readers to know the in-depth background behind why the ways they are.
+To have the best result of the tea taste, we need to change the water temperature and brewing time according to tea shapes!
 Is it mind-blowing for you?
-Do not worry, because this is the easiest way to distinguish the tea-making methods.
+Do not worry because this is the easiest way to distinguish the tea-making methods.